Contributing Seeds

 Follow wet process and seed drying guidelines.
 Be sure to fully dry seeds and freeze to kill pests.

-Peas, Common - Pisum Sativum
+Peas, Common - Pisum sativum

 Any edible species of the genus Pisum Sativum (common peas)